groupvine/gv-doc/membership/importing.md

 ## Membership Roles

-By default, new recipients are given the "Member" role, however, you can also have an aribtrary number of Administrators and Editors.
+By default, new members are given the basic "Member" role, however, you can also have an aribtrary number of Administrators and Editors.

 * **Member** Receives and can engage with group emails (unless opted-out).